410 Gone (Mr. Robot)

 "410 Gone" is the tenth episode of the fourth season of the American drama thriller television series Mr. Robot.
-It is the 42nd overall episode of the series and was written and directed by series creator Sam Esmail.
+It is the 42nd episode of the series and was written and directed by series creator Sam Esmail.
 It originally aired on USA Network on December 8, 2019.

 The series follows Elliot Alderson, a cybersecurity engineer and hacker with social anxiety disorder, who is recruited by an insurrectionary anarchist known as "Mr. Robot" to join a group of hacktivists called "fsociety".
 As the series progresses, Elliot finds himself at odds with his real persona and with Mr. Robot's plans.
 In the episode, Darlene, Dominique and Elliot prepare to go on the run from the Dark Army.

 According to Nielsen Media Research, the episode was seen by an estimated 0.452 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, with critics praising the focus on Darlene and Dominique, although some expressed disappointment at the lack of follow-up on Elliot's storyline.